HueyNemud/python-grabs/README.md

   -z, --zoom-level INTEGER  The zoom level at which the images will be
                             downloaded.
 If not specified, the maximum zoom level for each image will be used.
+The minimum zoom level is usually 10.

-  -r, --recursive           Download the subviews of the document set with -s.
+  -r, --recursive           Download the sub-documents of the document set
+                            with -s.

   -x, --no-images           If set, only the metadata of images will be
                             downloaded.